FAForever/wiki-pages/Development/Mapping/FA-Forever-Map-Editor.md

 ### Chains

-Campaign maps rely heavily on chains
+Campaign maps rely heavily on marker chains.
+Refer to the [Mission-Scripting](/Development/Missions/Mission-Scripting) article for more details.

 ### Adaptive map